giraciopide/shellcheck-maven-plugin/README.md

                             </sourceLocations>

                             <!-- the cmdline args to pass to shellcheck
-                                 this example maps to the cmdline "shellcheck -a -s bash --format=tty --norc -->
+                                 this example maps to the cmdline "shellcheck -a -s bash --format=tty --norc" -->
                             <args>
                                 <arg>-a</arg>
                                 <arg>-s</arg>